Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

-Targeted therapy uses drugs or other substances to identify and attack cancer cells while doing little damage to normal cells.
+Targeted therapy uses drugs to identify and attack cancer cells while doing little damage to normal cells.
 These therapies attack the cancer cells’ inner workings – the programming that makes them different from normal, healthy cells.
 Each type of targeted therapy works differently, but all change the way a cancer cell grows, divides, repairs itself, or interacts with other cells.

 To learn more about how targeted drugs are used to treat cancer, see Targeted Cancer Therapy.